 Any decision about whether or not to have live-in care should take into account your individual care and support needs, your financial resources, your housing suitability and availability of staff.

-You should explore funding options, such as NHS Continuing Healthcare or local authority-funded support before searching for live-in care on Live in Care UK | 66540 Reviews
+You can explore funding options, such as NHS Continuing Healthcare or local authority-funded support before searching for live-in care on Live in Care UK | 66540 Reviews

 FAQs